yashsinha1611/sfdocs_Build_AI/docs/Log_management/custom_log_parser.md

 ## What is Custom Parser?

-A custom parser enables you to customize the input format of the logs which are used monitoring.
-This is useful for handling unique data formats or specialized parsing needs in certain scenarios.
+SnappyFlow's custom parser feature enables the collection and monitoring of logs in custom format.
+It proves useful for handling distinct data formats or specialized parsing needs in specific scenarios.

-The SnappyFlow parser plugin is built using Fluent Bit constructs and  SnappyFlow support representation of these components in  YAML.
+The SnappyFlow parser plugin is built using Fluent Bit constructs and SnappyFlow is supporting the representation of Fluent Bit components in YAML.
 To learn more about the representations of core components, please refer to the link provided below.

 [Fluentbit Component Representation in SnappyFlow](https://docs.google.com/document/d/1YyRuqISYqYMqvoV80-a2ka9ouExDvgHGociLXEeubiE/edit?usp=sharing)